dogfishbar/peter.kugel/index.md

 Retired Computer Science Professor Peter Kugel passed away on October 11, 2021.
-He died at home with his family at his bedside.
+He died at home with his wife Judy and his sons Jeremy and Seth at his bedside.
 He was 91.

 Peter was a much beloved member of the Computer Science Department.
 He joined the department shortly after its founding in 1970 and